SamanvayMS/samanvayms.github.io/_projects/portfolio-3.md

 ---
 title: "Custom Trading Engine for Day Trading Forex and Equity products"
-excerpt: "This project utilises various Broker APIs to develop a custom trading engine for day trading Forex and Equity products.
+excerpt: "This project utilises various Broker APIs to develop a custom trading engine for day trading Forex, Crypto and Equity products.
 The engine is capable of handling multiple strategies and deploying them in real-time.
-It also features a robust backtesting module and cloud deployment capabilities.
-The project has delivered exceptional results in both Forex and Indian equity markets."
+It also features a robust backtesting module and cloud deployment capabilities for live trading"

 collection: projects
 ---
-Link unavailabe due to proprietary nature of the project.
+Repository link unavailabe due to proprietary nature of the project.
 Please contact me for more information.

 This project entails the comprehensive development, testing, and deployment of sophisticated trading algorithms designed for medium frequency trading.
-Utilizing OANDA's V20 platform and Kite Connect API, the project features advanced data scraping technologies, robust backtesting procedures, and efficient deployment strategies.
-The implementation spans across Forex and Indian equity, futures, and options markets, leveraging cloud infrastructure for scalability and performance.
+Utilizing OANDA's V20 platform for Forex, Binance REST APIs and Websockets for Crypto and Kite Connect API for Indian Equities, the project features advanced data scraping technologies, robust backtesting procedures, and efficient deployment strategies.
+The implementation spans across Forex CFDs, Crypto Spot and Perpetuals and Indian Equity Cash, Futures and Options Markets, leveraging cloud infrastructure for scalability and performance.

 ## Key Components